Perfect Ride in Harley Davidson: Road Glide Vs. Street Glide Motorcycles

 • The Street Glide features cruise control and heated handgrips, while the Road Glide features a power windshield and anti-lock brakes.

-• Besides, the street glide has better handling, larger wheels, and lower seat height, making it easier to handle when riding on roadways.
+• Besides, the street glide has better handling, a larger rear wheel, and lower seat height, making it easier to handle when riding on roadways.

 Measurements And Dimensions – Road Glide Vs. Street Glide